Project List

 For Penn students, course registration is the most stressful week of the semester—second only to finals.
 Every second matters, but Path@Penn forces users to click through unnecessary tabs, hunt for information, and waste time.

-This case study asks: what if Path@Penn worked with students, not against them?
+But what if Path@Penn worked with students, not against them?

 Research & Insight